-- (2) Customers may aggregate their loads with private aggregators on a voluntary basis, if each customer does so by a positive written declaration. - (3) Customers may aggregate their loads through a public process with community choice aggregators, if each customer is given an opportunity to opt out of their community's aggregation program. - (4) If a customer makes no positive declaration to aggregate with a private aggregator, opts out of a community choice aggregator's program, or has no community choice program available, that customer shall continue to be served by the existing electrical corporation or its successor in interest. - (b) Private aggregation of customer electrical load shall be authorized by the commission for all customer classes, including, but not limited to small commercial or residential customers.
-Private aggregation may be accomplished by private market aggregators, special districts, and public agencies not qualifying as community choice aggregators, or on any other basis made available by market opportunities and agreeable by positive written declaration by individual consumers. - (c) (1) Any municipality or any group of municipalities acting together is hereby authorized to aggregate the electrical load of interested electricity consumers within its boundaries to reduce transaction costs to consumers, provide consumer protections, and leverage the negotiation of contracts.
-However, the municipality or group of municipalities may not aggregate electrical load if that load is served by a local publicly owned electric utility, as defined in subdivision (d) of Section 9604.
-A municipality or group of municipalities may group retail electricity customers to solicit bids, broker, and contract for electric power and energy services for those customers.
-The municipality or group of municipalities may enter into agreements for services to facilitate the sale and purchase of electric energy and other related services.
-Those service agreements may be entered into by a single city or county, a city and county, or by a group of cities, cities and counties, or counties. - (2) Under municipal aggregation, customer participation may not require a positive written declaration, but all customers shall be informed of their right to opt out of the municipal aggregation program.
-If no negative declaration is made by a customer, that customer shall be served through the municipality's aggregation program.
+- (2) Customers may aggregate their loads with private aggregators on a voluntary basis, if each customer does so by a positive written declaration. - (3) Customers may aggregate their loads through a public process with community choice aggregators, if each customer is given an opportunity to opt out of their community's aggregation program. - (4) If a customer makes no positive declaration to aggregate with a private aggregator, opts out of a community choice aggregator's program, or has no community choice program available, that customer shall continue to be served by the existing electrical corporation or its successor in interest. - (b) Private aggregation of customer electrical load shall be authorized by the commission for all customer classes, including, but not limited to, small commercial or residential customers.
+Private aggregation may be accomplished by private market aggregators, special districts, and public agencies not qualifying as community choice aggregators, or on any other basis made available by market opportunities and agreeable by positive written declaration by individual consumers. - (c) If a public agency seeks to serve as a community aggregator on behalf of residential customers, it shall be obligated to offer the opportunity to purchase electricity to all residential customers within its jurisdiction. - (d) (1) A community choice aggregator is hereby authorized to aggregate the electrical load of interested electricity consumers within its boundaries to reduce transaction costs to consumers, provide consumer protections, and leverage the negotiation of contracts.
+However, the community choice aggregator may not aggregate electrical load if that load is served by a local publicly owned electric utility, as defined in subdivision (d) of Section 9604.
+A community choice aggregator may group retail electricity customers to solicit bids, broker, and contract for electric power and energy services for those customers.
+The community choice aggregator may enter into agreements for services to facilitate the sale and purchase of electric energy and other related services.

--5 - AB 9
+\5\ AB 9